Sunday, January 24, 2010

 first on the back row left is the US Menasha Woodenware radio from 1934;

-US Converse produced this radio as part of their "Realy Truly" dollhouse furniture starting in 1931;
+US Converse produced this radio as part of their "Realy Truly" dollhouse furniture starting in 1931; the radio last radio on this row was made by UK Barton around 1957.

-On the front row is a radio made by US Nancy Forbes circa 1940;
+On the front row is a radio made by US Nancy Forbes circa 1940; US Kage made the second radio from 1938 to 1948; the last radio was made by US Strombecker in 1942.

 Plastic dollhouse furniture became popular after World War II.
 The 3 radios grouped on the left were made by Renwal.
 The open drawer housed the phonograph...this is almost an exact replica of the Philco radio that my family had in our living room.
 I remember when I was old enough to play my colorful cardboard records on the phonograph without supervision.
 I sometimes see old cardboard records on eBay. :)